South Sudan

 U.S. Litigation: D.V.D. v.
 Department of Homeland Security

 In early July 2025, the United States deported eight men to South Sudan after forcibly transferring them out of the United States in violation of a court order.
-The group included individuals from Cuba, Mexico, Laos, Myanmar, Vietnam, and Sudan.
-(The man from Sudan had been resettled to the United States as a refugee in childhood and ordered removed to Sudan, but had subsequently lost Sudanese citizenship and acquired South Sudanese nationality as a result of South Sudan’s independence.)
-The men were deported without notice or an opportunity to ask for protection from South Sudan.
+The group included individuals who had been ordered removed to Cuba, Mexico, Laos, Myanmar, Vietnam, and Sudan.
+The men were deported without notice or an opportunity to express fear of harm in South Sudan.
 U.N. human rights experts condemned the forced transfers to South Sudan, warning that: “[t]o protect people from torture and other prohibited cruel, inhuman or degrading treatment or punishment, enforced disappearances, and risks to life, they must be given an opportunity to express their objections to removal in a legally supervised procedure.”
+As of January 2026, six of the original group of eight third country nationals remain detained by the South Sudanese government in a guarded complex in Juba, South Sudan that lacks sufficient electricity and is plagued with mosquitos.

 At the time that the United States initiated the forced transfers to South Sudan, a U.S. federal court had issued a preliminary injunction in D.V.D. v.
 DHS, prohibiting the deportation of people to a third country that the government never raised as a potential country of removal during their immigration proceedings, without notice or an opportunity to present a fear claim.
 This practice denies them due process and creates the risk that they will be sent to persecution and torture.
 It violates the Immigration and Nationality Act (INA), the Foreign Affairs Reform and Restructuring Act, Constitutional due process protections, and international treaty obligations codified in U.S. law including the prohibition on refoulement.
 After the Department of Homeland Security (DHS) initiated the transfers in May 2025, the federal court ruled that DHS had violated the preliminary injunction.
 Rather than returning the men to the United States, the U.S. government diverted the flight and confined them in a shipping container on a U.S. military base in Djibouti for weeks while it sought a stay of the order from the Supreme Court.
 On June 23, 2025 the Supreme Court stayed the order and allowed the deportations to proceed.
 The case drew widespread criticism from rights advocates, who underscored the lack of due process and the dangers of being sent to one of the world’s most unstable states.
 DHS attempted to justify the removals by claiming that the men’s home countries would not accept them.
 However, the Government of Mexico spent months coordinating with South Sudan to secure the safe return of the Mexican national, which occurred in September 2025.
-Monthly removal flights to Cuba are ongoing, and several such flights to Laos and Vietnam have taken place in recent months.
+Monthly removal flights from the United States to Cuba are ongoing, and several such flights from the United States to Laos and Vietnam have taken place in recent months.
+After initially being detained, the man from Sudan was reportedly released to his family.